AutoARIMA

 • 'formula_forecast': compute future series via formula.

-• 'innovations_algorithm': apply innovations algorithm to compute future series, which requires more original information to be stored.
+• 'innovations_algorithm': apply the innovations algorithm to compute future series, which requires more original information to be stored.

 Defaults to 'innovations_algorithm'.